expressjs/security-wg/README.md

 ## Charter

-The Security Working Group manages all aspects and processes linked to the Express Project's security, and is responsible for managing incoming security reports, and responsible also to prepare patches or releases.
-The nature of this task is sensitive, so only the Security triage team, Repo Captains and TC members will be involved in it.
+The Security Working Group manages all aspects and processes linked to the Express Project's security.

+The Security Triage Team is responsible for managing incoming security reports, to prepare security patches/releases, and to coordinate vulnerability disclosures.
+The nature of this task is sensitive, so only the Security Triage Team, TC members, and (impacted) Repo Captains are involved in the process.

 ### Responsibilities